 Pyramidal Point Cut

 Natural crystals often have irregularities and are distorted.
-From the 15th century on diamond cutters would grind material off the stone trying to smooth the crystal and introduce some symmetry.
+From the 15th century onward diamond cutters would grind material off the stone trying to smooth the crystal and introduce some symmetry.
 In doing this they tried to keep the widest area of the stone intact; this became the girdle.
 After all, it’s this part of the stone that will determine the ‘look’ of its size.
 A diamond cutter, when handling an octahedral crystal, would have three possible girdles to pick from and would choose the one giving him the largest outline.

 From ancient times on the common idea was that a diamond needed to be ‘natural and untouched’ to maintain the best of its magical powers.
 The point cut was a way to bring crooked and flawed crystal towards the ideal: a perfect octahedral crystal, without appearing modeled by man.

 Diamonds are the hardest substance on earth but do feature directional hardness; the material’s ability to withstand scratching is different in certain directions.
 A diamond’s hardness along its natural octahedral faces is very high.
-Therefor the grinding would have to be done on an angle that diverged at least one or two degrees from the natural angle of about 54.75°.
+Therefore the grinding would have to be done on an angle that diverged at least one or two degrees from the natural angle of about 54.75°.